 It is the responsibility of the user to ensure the return of the library materials by the due date and in the same condition as when they were checked out.
-Books may be returned at the Circulation Desk in the library or in the Book Return Drop Box (Red Mailbox) at the front entrance of the Academic Complex Building.
+Books may be returned at the Circulation Desk in the library or in the Book Return Drop Box located in the front of the library’s main entrance.

 - The charge for an overdue book is 20¢ per day after the initial two-week checkout period.